SamirTalwar/monospacedmonologues.com/content/posts/2016-03-03--docker-part-seven--start-talking.md

         }
     }

-It generates random NPC names, using [Chris Perkins' wonderful name lists][Chris Perkins' NPC name list], and serves them up.
+It generates random NPC names, using [Chris Perkins' wonderful name lists][chris perkins' npc name list], and serves them up.
 I've written a (fairly long) SQL file that lobs all of the names into the PostgreSQL database.
 Now I just need to wire the two together.

 So, let's fire up a PostgreSQL instance.
 There's an official image on Docker Hub called `postgres`, so let's use that.